la2050/archive/_projects/2015/social-justice-resilience-and-community-building.md

     We have more opportunities and organizations requesting that we work with them than we can manage due to our training base.
 Additional funding will allow us to train additional trainers to meet the demand for our work.
+  Where will you be working?:
+    - Central LA
+    - East LA
+    - San Gabriel Valley
+    - San Fernando Valley
+    - South LA
+    - Westside
+  How do you plan to use these resources to make change?: [] How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+    - Education/training
+    - 'Technical infrastructure (computers, etc.)'
+    - Community outreach
+    - Network/relationship support
+    - Quality improvement research
+  How will your proposal improve the following “Connect” metrics?:
+    - Adults getting sufficient social & emotional support
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?